biga-ahk/biga.ahk/docs/README.md

 ## .has
 Creates an object composed of the inverted keys and values of object.
 If object contains duplicate values, subsequent values overwrite property assignments of previous values.

-> [!Note]
-> AutoHotkey object keys are always converted to lowercase.

 #### Arguments
 object (Object): The object to invert.